Sunday Sermon 8.28.21

 We have been called to cast off the bow lines, leave the safe harbor, and hoist our sails to catch the powerful winds of the Holy Spirit that are blowing.

 It is time to allow your sails to be filled and experience the exuberance of sailing under the direction of the Holy Spirit, going where he leads and doing what he directs.
 Trusting him to use you where ever you are.

-Your sailboat, life is meant for sharing.
-Everything that you have gone through, experienced, struggled with, lost to and gained victory over is meant to be shared with others.
+Your sailboat, your life is meant for sharing.
+Everything that you have gone through, experienced, struggled with, lost and gained victory over is meant to be shared with others.
 Your Christian life of peace, prayer, Word and worship is meant to be shared.

 This horrendous pandemic with all of its ramifications has provided a ripe seedbed for hungry people, seeking truth, life and hope -all of which you have and have been commissioned to share.